-In the event of an accident to a student while in class, the following procedure should be taken:
+In the event a student is injured while in class, the following procedure should be taken:

-- Immediately contact the Director of Operations for assistance or 911 if the condition is life threatening; - Notify the Director of Educational Services or the Director of Instructional Services; - In case of minor injuries, first aid will be given at the school; - If medical treatment is necessary beyond the school's capabilities, the Director of Educational Services or Director of Instructional Services will make reasonable efforts to immediately notify the student's parents or guardian the additional assistance has been requested and request permission by the parent or guardian to transport the injured student by emergency vehicle to a hospital; - The instructor will fill out an accident report form and return it to the Director of Operations.
-Regardless of the injury sustained by a student, the Director of Educational Services or Director of Instructional Services will notify the parents or guardians of the student about the injury; - Adult students have the right to refuse treatment by signing a waiver.
-However, a waiver becomes void if the accident or emergency is life threatening or if the person is judged to be incompetent.
+- 1. Notify the Director(s). - 2.
+In case of minor injuries, first aid will be given at the school. - 3.
+If medical treatment is necessary beyond the school's capabilities, the Director will make reasonable efforts to immediately notify the student's parents or guardians that additional assistance has been requesting and that permission be granted by the parent or guardian to transport the injured student by emergency vehicle to a hospital. - 4.
+The instructor will fill out an accident report form and return it to the Director(s). - 5.
+Regardless of the injury sustained by a student, the Director will notify the parents or guardians of the student about the extent of that injury.